dojo/widgets/docs/V7-Migration-Guide.md

 - `onInput`: `(value: number) => void`
 	- removed in favor of controlling input handling internally
 #### Changes in behaviour
-- `Slider` is now uncontrolled, meaning that parents no longer must manually update the slider's current value in response to user interaction.
+- `Slider` is now uncontrolled by default, meaning that parents no longer must manually update the slider's current value in response to user interaction.
+- The `Slider` can be controlled by using the `value` property.
 - Rendering the label and output is now handled via an optional child renderer of type `RenderResult`.
 #### Example of migration from v6 to v7